Best things to do in Ronda Spain: El Tajo de Ronda & Puente Nuevo, Plaza de Toros and Mirador de Aldehuela & Balcón del

 3. El Tajo de Ronda & Puente Nuevo

 What to do in Ronda?
 Ronda is a town torn in two because it is separated by a very deep abyss.
 This abyss is the El Tajo de Ronda gorge.

 The 18th-century Puente Nuevo bridge is one of the most important monuments in Ronda – one of the best things to see in Spain!
 Many say that this is one of the most beautiful bridges in Europe!
-And, no surprise, it is the most photographed object in the city too.
-From here you have unforgettable views of the Tajo de Ronda and the steep plateau where the city is located.
+And, no surprise, it is the most photographed object in the town too.
+From here you have unforgettable views of the Tajo de Ronda and the steep plateau where the town is located.

 Did you know that the upper part of the bridge was once used as a prison?